ikacikac/newsreader/README.md

 Run `grunt cordovacli` for initializing cordova folder structure.
 After that go to `/build/cordova/`.
 Run `grunt cordova` which will build version for cordova.
-That one can be used for every platform.
-Then `cordova build android` and `cordova run android`.
+Then run `cordova build android` and `cordova run android`.

 Before running last command, make sure that you have connected your device or that you have installed Android SDK and setup emulator.